Towards exact structural thresholds for parameterized complexity: Lower Bound for Deletion to -colorable

-\begin{proof} It follows trivially from the construction of $G$ that $\tcm$ has size $\sum_{i = 1}^\ngrps |\ttcset_i| + |F| = \ngrps \grpsize + \ncols$ and only consists of twinclasses.
+\begin{proof} It follows from the construction of $G$ that $\tcm$ has size $\sum_{i = 1}^\ngrps |\ttcset_i| + |F| = \ngrps \grpsize + \ncols$ and only consists of twinclasses.
+The fact that all sets in $\tcm$ are twinclasses and not just sets of twins can be seen by considering the various color-set-gadgets $B_C(U,v)$ in the construction.
 It remains to argue that the treewidth of $G' := G - \bigcup(\tcm)$ is at most $\ncols$.
 We will show this by using the omniscient-cops-and-robber-game.
 The remaining graph $G'$ consists of several connected components, namely one connected component per copy of $L_{i, \ell, \setfam}$ and one connected component for every clause.
-Observe the heads of thick $\ell$-arrows $\arrow_\ell(U,v)$, of color-set-gadgets $\decode_C(U,v)$, of thin arrows, and also the tails of thin arrows consist of only a single vertex.
+Observe that the heads of thick $\ell$-arrows $\arrow_\ell(U,v)$, of color-set-gadgets $\decode_C(U,v)$, of thin arrows, and also the tails of thin arrows consist of only a single vertex.
 So, if the robber escapes through one of these gadgets and there is no other path back, then a single cop suffices to prevent the robber from going back.